Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Mathematical Results

 The denominator must be positive because $\V{X,M} \ge 0$, $\V{X} \ge 0$ implies $\operatorname{det}(\V{X,M}) = \operatorname{det}(\Sigma_x^{-1}) (\sigma_m^2 - \zeta^\top \Sigma_x^{-1} \zeta) \ge 0$. \end{proof}

 \begin{theorem} ANCOVA II is a more efficient estimator than ANCOVA I or difference-in-means.
 ANCOVA I may or may not be more efficient than difference-in-means (unless $\pi_0=\pi_1=0.5$ or $\xi_0 = \xi_1$, in which case it is as efficient as ANCOVA II).
-Formally,
+In a slight abuse of notation,

 \end{theorem}

 \begin{proof} $\V{\hat\tau_\numeral{2}} \le \V{\hat\tau_\numeral{1}}$ because eq. \ref{eq:asymtptotic-var-ancovaII} subtracted from eq. \ref{eq:asymtptotic-var-ancovaI} is $(V^{1/2}(\xi - \xi_*))^2/(\pi_0 \pi_1) \ge 0$. $\V{\hat\tau_\numeral{2}} \le \V{\hat\tau_\Delta}$ is self-evident from eq. \ref{eq:asymtptotic-var-ancovaII}.
 To show $\V{\hat\tau_\numeral{1}} \nleq \V{\hat\tau_\Delta}$ we rely on an example: using $X \in R$ with $\pi_1 = 5/6$ (so $\pi_0 =1/6$), $\xi_1=4$ and $\xi_0=1$ in eq. \ref{eq:asymtptotic-var-ancovaI} gives a positive addition to $\V{\hat\tau_\Delta}$. \end{proof}